platform-mesh/platform-mesh.github.io/get-involved.md

 For more information on getting involved with kcp, please see the [Getting in Touch](https://docs.kcp.io/kcp/latest/#getting-in-touch) section of the kcp documentation.

+### api-syncagent

+[api-syncagent](https://docs.kcp.io/api-syncagent/) is an operator that allows publishing CRDs from a control plane to APIExports in a kcp workspace.
+It is part of the kcp project.

 ## kube-bind

 [kube-bind](https://kube-bind.io/) is a project that enables providers to offer their APIs to